 If you are a new member thinking about attending a meeting for the first time don’t hestitate to contact the branch secretary Naomi Smith by emailing [email protected]

 Local branches have their own elected representatives who help organise our campaigns locally and ensure that local people’s views are heard.

-The current Canterbury Chair is Rory Heap.
+The current Whitstable Chair is David Rees.
 You can email him about meetings, fundraising events and how you can get involved.
 His email address is [email protected]

 Our local campaign lead is Julia Seath.
 You can email him to find out about our monthly street stalls and doorstep canvassing via [email protected]